xpitsm/pytorch-image-classifier/README.md

 - loads images from class-specific folders,
 - applies preprocessing and augmentation,
 - splits the data into training and validation subsets,
-- trains the custom ResNet-18 model,
+- trains the custom ResNet-18 model from scratch,
 - saves the best model checkpoint based on validation loss,
 - saves learning curves.